 February 2019, I attended my first developer convention, ETHDenver 2019.
 I was anxious and excited about meeting potential peers and others interested in building things I had dreamed about.
 The night before the hackathon, I went to a team building/speed dating event to help individuals find and build teams interested in hacking together.
 Near the end of the event, participants could share a one minute pitch describing what they wanted to build.
 Victor was one of the people that gave a pitch.
-He said that he wanted to build social games for the meatspace that made it easy and fun to get to know and connect with individuals at conferences like ETHDenver. …
+He said that he wanted to build social games for the meatspace that made it easy and fun to get to know and connect with individuals at conferences like ETHDenver.
+While there were other exciting pitches, I ultimately decided that Victor’s project was the most aligned with my interest in empowering individuals to make meaningful connections.
+That was, in fact, my main reason for attending ETHDenver, and it stood to reason that creating a tool to foster those connections would further my goals and likely help others further theirs.
+At the end of the pitches, I approached Victor and we began discussing his idea. …

 Blockchain exists to create trusted records.
 To ensure that a trustworthy record is maintained, blockchains employ a few different methods.
 To help illustrate how each of these work, I’m going to use the analogy of playing a board game.